LightQv/Pokedex/README.md

-# Welcome to the Pokedex
+# Welcome to my Pokedex
 By LightQv

 As a practice project, I did a Pokedex builded with React.js.